 You don’t need to be a refrigeration expert to spot the warning signs of poor water quality.
 Often, your ice machine will give you clear clues that something is wrong long before a complete breakdown occurs.
 Paying attention to the quality of your ice, the machine’s performance, and its physical appearance can help you catch problems early and avoid costly repairs.
 Here’s what to look for.

-Bad Ice: Is It Cloudy, Foul-Tasting, or Misshapen?
+Is Your Ice Cloudy, Foul-Tasting, or Misshapen?

 Your customers are the first to notice when something is off with your ice.
 If they complain about drinks tasting strange, the culprit is likely the water used to make the ice.
 Water with high mineral content or other contaminants can produce ice that is cloudy, murky, or even discolored.
 It can also leave behind a foul taste or smell that ruins an otherwise perfect beverage.
 Misshapen or soft cubes are another sign that your machine is struggling.
 Consistently producing clear, solid, and tasteless ice is essential for customer satisfaction, so don’t ignore what the ice itself is telling you.